StillLynnTheCloset/kotlr/README.md

     // It will then ask you to login to Tumblr and authorize your app to access your account.
     // Since we aren't using a web based application, the callbackUrl doesn't really matter, so let's
     // just make it example.com.
-    val requestUrl: String? = flow.getRequestUrl("example.com")
+    val requestUrl: String = flow.getRequestUrl("example.com")

-    // We'll just print this to the console so you can copy and paste it. println("Open this url in your browser and sign in") println(requestUrl)
+    // We'll just print this to the console, so you can copy and paste it. println("Open this url in your browser and sign in") println(requestUrl)